SkeloGH/sirelia/README.md

 Sirelia isn't just a diagram renderer—it's your visual copilot for software design, architecture, and documentation.
 Use Sirelia alongside your favorite AI coding assistants (like GitHub Copilot, Cursor, or ChatGPT) to:

 - **Instantly visualize architecture**: Paste or generate Mermaid diagrams from code, requirements, or AI suggestions and see them live.
-- **Collaborate visually**: Share `.sirelia.mdd` files in your repo for team-wide, always-up-to-date diagrams.
+- **Collaborate visually**: Share `.sirelia.mmd` files in your repo for team-wide, always-up-to-date diagrams.
 - **Document as you code**: Keep architecture, flows, and data models in sync with your codebase, using Sirelia as a living documentation hub.
-- **AI + Diagrams**: Prompt your AI assistant to generate Mermaid code, drop it into `.sirelia.mdd`, and instantly see the result in your browser.
+- **AI + Diagrams**: Prompt your AI assistant to generate Mermaid code, drop it into `.sirelia.mmd`, and instantly see the result in your browser.
 - **Frictionless onboarding**: New team members can run `sirelia start` and immediately explore your system visually.

 **Sirelia bridges the gap between code, documentation, and visual thinking—making your AI copilot even more powerful.**